gtewksbury/Microsoft-Bot-Framework-HOL/lab 3 - Integrate LUIS/README.md

 In the example above, if we find a *RestaurantReservation.Address* entity, we add the value to our *PrivateConverationState* through *IDialogContext*.
 While all are simple key / value pairs, there are 3 types of state that you can store:

-* User State - State tied to the user outside of any conversations
+* User State - State tied to the user outside of any specific conversation
 * Conversation State - State tied to a conversation (which could include group conversations)
 * Private Conversation State - State tied to the current user within a given conversation

-For the sake of these tutorials, we are using the built-in memory state provider, however, for production bots, you would want to deploy state to a persistent store to accomodate for auto-scaling and potential hardware failures.
-To learn more about storing state in Cosmos DB or Azure Table Storage, please refer to the [Manage Stating](https://docs.microsoft.com/en-us/azure/bot-service/dotnet/bot-builder-dotnet-state-azure-cosmosdb) documentation provided by Microsoft (it's easy to setup, it just requires a little dependency injection).
+For the sake of these tutorials, we are using the built-in memory state provider, however, for production bots you would want to deploy state to durable persistent store.
+To learn more about storing state in Azure Cosmos DB or Azure Table Storage, please refer to the [Manage Stating](https://docs.microsoft.com/en-us/azure/bot-service/dotnet/bot-builder-dotnet-state-azure-cosmosdb) documentation provided by Microsoft (it's really easy to setup, it just requires a little dependency injection).

 > While *string* values are simple to parse through the *LuisResult.TryFindEntity(...)* method, grabbing the converted values for Dates and Integers requires a little more work.
 Therefore, I've added a custom *LuisExtensions* class to help make this a bit easier.